 2023 SAG Plan

-(Final Draft for Review 1/17/2023)
+(Final Redline Edits 1/23/2023)

 Background

 The Illinois Energy Efficiency Stakeholder Advisory Group (SAG) is an advisory body established by the Illinois Commerce Commission (ICC) that is open to all interest participants.
 SAG is a forum that allows parties to provide early and ongoing input on energy efficiency programs, express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate.